QGEP/docs/en/installation-guide/workstation.rst

 * Open `project/qgep_en.qgs` with QGIS

-Working with more then one database
+Working with more than one database
 -----------------------------------

 * Create a new database in pgAdmin III with a new name, e.g. communityA